youngkyoonjang/EPIC_Tent2019/README.md

 15) error_label_sub <- (concurrent) Error Label (-1 represents no concurrent error label)
 16) action_label <- Action (Subtask) Label associated with Action Segment

-## Frame-by-fram action label ground truths
+## Frame-by-frame action label ground truths

 Frame-by-frame action label ground truths used for the online recognition section of the paper are contained in the frame_level_action_annotation directory.
 Each participants has a file of the style: <ParcticipantNumber>.frame_level_gt.txt